pmartinolli/OtSoCG/README.md

 # On the Shoulders of Cloud Giants: Citation Practices in the Tabletop Role-Playing Game Publishing Industry

-Combining Wikidata, SPARQL and R Studio to analyze the citation network of TTRPGs from 1974.
+Combining Wikidata, SPARQL and R Studio to analyze the citation network of TTRPGs from 1974 to 2021.

 ## [Map graph](https://github.com/pmartinolli/OtSoCG/blob/master/output/OtSoCG_with_map.pdf)